Hasindu1/Event-Planner-OAuth-2.0-Springboot/README.md

 ## Features
 * Quick user login with Google Login(User doesn't need to signup for the application by creating a seperate account).
-* Application endpoints have been secured using Spring Security(User cannot bypass and visit for other pages before proceed with a
+* Application endpoints have been secured using Spring Security(User cannot bypass and visit for other pages before proceed with a sucessful login)
-* sucessful login)
 * User can add new events to Google Calendar and view the added events along with event details.
 * User can upload the event related files(ex: flyer) to Google Drive.
-* User's basic profile details like profile picture,email and name will be displayed on the top navigation bar by obtaining from the Google.
+* User's basic profile details like profile picture,email and name will be displayed on the top navigation bar by obtaining from Google.

 ## OAuth2.0 flow(Grant type: Authorization code)